sap-tutorials/Tutorials/tutorials/luigi-app-basic-setup/luigi-app-basic-setup.md

 In this step, you will create a skeleton UI5 project for your UI5 micro-frontend.

-1. Navigate to the root folder of your project.
+1. If you didn't already, navigate to the root folder of your project in the terminal.

 2. Create a new folder: